REHA 3029 Podiatric Practice 2

 On successful completion of this subject, students should be able to:

-5. Develop and demonstrate specialist diagnostic skills to identify pathology in the foot and lower extremity including vascular, neurological, biomechanical and gait assessment.
+- Identify and diagnose pathology in the foot and lower extremity including vascular, neurological, biomechanical and gait assessment.

-7. Demonstrate skills in the manufacture of custom made functional orthotic devices including neutral casting, positive cast manufacture, grinding and safety competencies.
+- Manufacture custom made functional orthotic devices using techniques including neutral casting, positive cast manufacture, and grinding in a safe manner.

 Subject Content